 North Table Mountain Ecological Preserve

-For a few months of the year, there’s a flat vista rising about 300 feet above Oroville that offers up an intriguing, if temporary, natural show I find completely irresistible: acres of rugged volcanic basalt rock covered in almost as many acres of wildflowers.
+For a few months of the year, there’s a flat vista rising about 300 feet above Oroville that offers up an intriguing, if short-lived, natural show I find completely irresistible: acres of rugged volcanic basalt rock covered in almost as many acres of wildflowers.

 I arrived up at the North Table Mountain Ecological Preserve before sunrise for two reasons: to catch the best light of the day and to get ahead of the crowds that converge on the landscape, especially on a Sunday in the spring.